Key takeaways

 - Post dated cheques for traditional segments.

-- Advances, 20 to 30 percent on seasonal spikes or new accounts.
+- Advances: 20 to 30 percent on seasonal spikes or new accounts.

 - Credit insurance or TReDS for large exposures where relationship value is high.
+The RBI's guidelines on TReDS outline how MSME receivables can be factored to reduce concentration risk.

 Approval for overrides